Features of Nxtwave Full Stack Development Course

 Real-World Projects:

-- Todos Application – Add, delete, and manage tasks.
+- Todos Application – The ability to add, delete, and manage tasks within the application.

-- Wikipedia Search App – Fetch and display data from the Wikipedia API using Fetch and JSON.
+- Wikipedia Search App – Fetch data from Wikipedia API and display it using Fetch and JSON.

-Why It’s Important: JavaScript is the backbone of all modern frontend development and is essential for interactive applications.
+Why It’s Important: JavaScript is the backbone of all modern frontend development and will be required to build interactive applications.

 Stage 6: Intermediate JavaScript & Async Programming